Mid-Ride Fueling — What to Eat Every 30 Minutes on a Long Ride

 The 30-60-90g Rule Explained Simply

-Most nutrition guides throw the “30 to 60 grams of carbohydrates per hour” range at you and then leave you to figure out the rest.
-Let me make this concrete.
+Most guides throw the “30 to 60 grams of carbs per hour” range at you and then disappear.
+Here’s what those numbers actually mean in practice:

-- 30g per hour — Casual endurance rides under 70% of your max heart rate, rides under two hours, recovery rides.
-Think one banana or one small rice cake per hour.
-Your body is still oxidizing fat efficiently here and doesn’t need to be force-fed carbs.
+- 30g per hour — Casual endurance rides under 70% max heart rate, anything under two hours, recovery spins.
+One banana or one small rice cake per hour.
+Your body is still burning fat efficiently here — it doesn’t need to be force-fed carbohydrates.

-- 60g per hour — Hard training rides, group rides with surges, anything where you’re spending significant time above zone 3.
-A standard 40g energy bar plus a small gel or two dates gets you here.
+- 60g per hour — Hard training rides, group rides with surges, anything where you’re spending real time above zone 3.
+A standard 40g energy bar plus a small gel or two Medjool dates gets you there.

-- 90g per hour — Racing, long gran fondos with big climbing, centuries where you want to actually feel good at mile 80.
-This number only works if you’re using a 2:1 glucose-to-fructose ratio, meaning dual-carb sources.
-Your gut can absorb roughly 60g/hr of glucose alone before it backs up; adding fructose opens a second transport pathway.
-Products like Maurten 320 mix or Science in Sport Beta Fuel are formulated specifically for this.
+- 90g per hour — Racing, long gran fondos with serious climbing, centuries where you actually want to feel human at mile 80.
+This number only works with a 2:1 glucose-to-fructose ratio — dual-carb sources.
+Your gut absorbs roughly 60g/hr of glucose before it backs up.
+Fructose opens a second transport pathway entirely.
+Products like Maurten 320 or Science in Sport Beta Fuel are formulated specifically for this ceiling.

-The reason this matters practically: if you’re targeting 90g/hr on race day but you’ve only ever trained your gut on 40g/hr, you’re going to spend a lot of time at the port-a-potty.
+Here’s the part nobody tells you: if you’re targeting 90g/hr on race day but you’ve only ever trained your gut on 40g/hr, you’re going to spend a memorable amount of time at the port-a-potty.
 Gut training is real.
-The specific grams you can handle at race pace is something you practice, not something you assume.
+The specific grams you can handle at race pace is something you practice — not something you assume you can handle because the math looks right on paper.

-For most of this article, I’m going to write toward the 60g/hr rider — the person doing a 4-6 hour ride with moderate to hard effort.
+For most of this article, I’m writing toward the 60g/hr rider — someone doing a 4-6 hour ride at moderate to hard effort.
 Scale up or down from there.

 Hour 1 — Start Fueling Before You Feel Hungry

-Probably should have opened with this section, honestly, because this is where most people ruin their ride before it even gets interesting.
+Worth mentioning before anything else, because this is where most people quietly destroy their ride before it even gets interesting.

 Hunger is a lagging indicator.
-By the time you feel hungry on a bike, your blood glucose is already dropping and you’re 20-30 minutes away from the fog that precedes a real bonk.
-Your body doesn’t send an early warning flare.
+By the time you feel hungry on a bike, your blood glucose is already sliding — and you’re roughly 20-30 minutes from the mental fog that precedes a real bonk.
+Your body doesn’t send an early warning.
 It sends a desperate SOS.
+That’s what makes consistent early fueling so endearing to us cyclists who’ve learned it the hard way.

 Minute 0 to Minute 20 — Ride, Don’t Eat Yet

 Start your ride.
-Let your body settle in.
+Let your body settle.
 Eating immediately at the gun is unnecessary — you should have had a solid pre-ride meal 60-90 minutes before rolling out.
-Something like oatmeal with a banana and a bit of honey, around 500-600 calories.
-That glycogen is in your muscles already.
-Let it do its job.
+Something like oatmeal with a banana and a drizzle of honey, around 500-600 calories.
+That glycogen is already sitting in your muscles.
+Let it do its job for the first 20 minutes.

 Minute 20 to Minute 30 — First Food

 Eat something at minute 20-30.
-Not because you need it desperately yet, but because you’re establishing the rhythm.
-This is the best window for solid food.
-Your stomach is still happy, blood flow to your gut is manageable, and real food digests without drama at this intensity.
+Not because you’re desperate yet, but because you’re establishing the rhythm — and rhythm is the whole game.
+This is genuinely the best window for solid food.
+Your stomach is still happy, gut blood flow is manageable, and real food digests without drama at this intensity.

 Good options here:

-- Half a Clif Bar (original formula, about 22g carbs for half) — I keep these cut in half and wrapped in foil in my back jersey pocket
+- Half a Clif Bar (original formula, about 22g carbs for half) — I keep these pre-cut and wrapped in foil in my back jersey pocket

 - One Medjool date stuffed with peanut butter and a pinch of salt

-- A small homemade rice cake — the kind Skratch Labs describes in their cookbook, about 150 calories each
+- A small homemade rice cake — the kind Skratch Labs describes in their cookbook, roughly 150 calories each

 Minute 60 — Second Feeding

 Same format.
 Another piece of real food.
-If you’re targeting 60g/hr, you’ve had roughly 20-25g in that first hour.
-Add another 35-40g here.
+If you’re targeting 60g/hr, you’ve had roughly 20-25g in that first hour — add another 35-40g here.
 One full Clif Bar (45g carbs) works.
-So does a Nature’s Bakery Fig Bar (35g carbs, about $1.20 per bar at Costco) plus a few Sport Beans.
+So does a Nature’s Bakery Fig Bar (35g carbs, about $1.20 per bar at Costco) plus a handful of Sport Beans.

 Hours 2-3 — The Gel Transition

-This is where the ride gets physiologically more interesting and practically more demanding.
-Two things happen in hours 2-3 that change your fueling strategy.
+This stretch is where rides get physiologically interesting and practically more demanding.
+Two things shift in hours 2-3 — and both of them matter.

-First, stomach tolerance drops.
-As ride intensity accumulates and your body diverts more blood to working muscles, your gut becomes increasingly unhappy with solid food.
-A Clif Bar that sat fine at mile 15 can feel like a brick at mile 55.
+Stomach tolerance drops.
+As intensity accumulates and your body redirects blood to working muscles, your gut becomes increasingly unhappy with solid food.
+A Clif Bar that sat fine at mile 15 can feel like a small rock at mile 55.
 This isn’t weakness.
-It’s physiology.
+It’s just physiology doing what physiology does.

-Second, you need to maintain carb intake without adding GI distress — and that’s exactly what gels are designed for.
+At the same time, you still need to maintain carb intake — without adding GI distress.
+That’s exactly what gels are designed for.

 When to Make the Switch

-Burned by ignoring this transition on multiple rides, I now make a deliberate decision around the 90-minute mark: finish whatever solid food I have in progress, then move to gels and chews for the remainder of the ride.
+Avoid the path I took of ignoring this transition.
+I now make a deliberate decision around the 90-minute mark: finish whatever solid food I have in progress, then move to gels and chews for the remainder.
 Some people can eat solids all day.
-Most can’t, and most don’t discover this until they’re miles from help.
+Most can’t — and most don’t discover that until they’re miles from help and deeply regretting their choices.

 Around minute 90, take your first gel.
 Good options: